jhon-cena77/unlimited-views/README.md

 # Unlimited Views

 Get unlimited views on YouTube with this script!
 Simply place your satisfying or car footage (or any video) in `footage.mp4` in the same directory.
 The script will generate voice audio—it’s not fancy AI TTS with CUDA, but it gets the job done.
+Note: near the end of the script change to the number of threads your CPU has or 1.

 ## WARNING ⚠️